keten-group/DPD-Silk-Analysis-Package/README.md

 1.	**Generate_Configuration.m** was modified to include the capability of adding ‘sticky’ terminal ends, introducing a 6th bead type to the system.
 The file was renamed **Generate_Configuration_Sticky.m**.
 2. The executable, **network_noprint**, made available in supplementary information of Rim et al. was replaced with **network_noprint.py**.
 This script was written as a direct replacement after running into errors using the original **network_noprint** executable to analyze higher molecular weight chains.
 3. The LAMMPS input file **equil_shear_stretch.in** was modified to include parameters for the terminal region sticky ends.
+4. Originally, the harmonic nonbonded potential between crystal forming domains was simulated by overwriting pair_soft.cpp in the LAMMPS, November 17th, 2016 version.
+This same potential is now implemented using a tabulated potential, removing the need to overwrite pair_soft.cpp before compiling LAMMPS.
+That tabulated potential is printed in **hbond.txt**, which is written by running the Jupyter Notebook **Hydrogen_Bond_Potential/Hydrogen_Bond_Potential.ipynb**.
+5. A workflow is added to induce end to end chain ordering by adding equal and opposite pull forces to either end of each chain.
+This processing step can be run using the code in LAMMPS input file **equil_pull_stretch.in**.
 ## Software Packages Used:

 - LAMMPS: Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) is a molecular dynamics program from Sandia National Laboratories.
 The LAMMPS software and its installation manual can be found at http://lammps.sandia.gov/.
 Here we assume software is installed under the Linux environment.
 We used the LAMMPS, November 17th, 2016 version.